-Last updated on January 31st, 2024 at 10:20 pm
+Last updated on November 28th, 2024 at 05:15 pm

 Continuing with our look for alternative or underutilized fish, to take the pressure off the more popular gamefish.
 Let’s take a Look at surf fishing for bluefish.
 Bluefish are known for their aggressive behavior, powerful strikes, and fierce fights, making them a favorite among sport fishermen.
 Whether you’re a beginner or an experienced angler, surf fishing for bluefish offers a unique and rewarding experience.